Demand-Pull Inflation and Its Causes with Examples

 Bernanke was the first U.S. Federal Reserve chairman to set an inflation target.
 It's 2 percent.
-That's because a healthy economy grows between 2 - 3 percent.
+A healthy economy grows between 2 - 3 percent.
 The target uses the core inflation rate.
 It eliminates volatile food and energy costs.

 The third cause is over-expansion of the money supply.
 That's when there is too much money chasing too few goods.
-That typically occurs when the government prints too much money.
-It usually does this to pay off its debt.
-It's the primary driver of hyperinflation.
-It can also occur if the Federal Reserve puts too much credit into the banking system.
+That occurs when the government prints too much money.
+It does this to pay off its debt.
+Oversupply of money is the primary driver of hyperinflation.
+It can also occur if the Fed puts too much credit into the banking system.

 The third cause is discretionary fiscal policy.
 Government spending drives up demand according to Keynesian economic theory.
 For example, military spending raises prices for military equipment.
 When the government lowers taxes, it also drives demand.
 Consumers have more discretionary income to spend on goods and services.
 When that increases faster than supply, it creates inflation.
 For example, tax breaks for mortgage interest rates increased demand for housing.
 Government sponsorship of mortgage guarantors Fannie Mae and Freddie Mac also stimulated demand.

 Although there were many other reasons for the housing bubble, they wouldn't have been as attractive without government fiscal policies.